mooniak/abhaya-libre-font/FONTLOG.md

 FONTLOG for  Nidahas FM Abhaya
 -------------------

-This file provides detailed information on the Nidahas FM Abhaya font software.
+This file provides detailed information on the Abhaya Libre font software.
 This information should be distributed along with the Nidahas FM Abhaya fonts and any derivative works.